kunansy/RNC/README.md

     # params are: any name of dict key, name of tag (you can see them below)
     'word2': {
         'gramm': {
-            # the NAMES of these keys may be any
+            # the NAMES of these keys might be any
             'pos (any name)': 'S' or ['S', 'A'], # one value or list of values, 'case (any name)': 'acc' or ['acc', 'nom'], },